openforcefield/openff-bespokefit/docs/users/bespoke-executor.md

                                --n-qc-compute-workers 1
 ```

-By default, the executor will create a single worker for each stage, and will all said worker to access the full
+By default, the executor will create a single worker for each stage, and will allow each worker to access all of the
-set of resources on the machine it is running on.
-If you are spawning multiple workers for a stage, as you likely
+resources on the machine it is running on.
+When spawning multiple workers for a stage it is recommended to specify
-will want to for the QC compute stage, it is recommended to also specify the maximum number of cores / CPUs and the
+resource limits to avoid over-subscription.
+For example, PSI4 may provide better performance running two QC
-maximum memory per core that the QC engine (e.g. `psi4`) can consume
+calculations in parallel with 8 cores each than running one with 16:

 ```shell
 openff-bespoke executor launch --directory            "bespoke-executor" \